gpthimble/Home-Brew-Computer/README.md

 |   |-- results\                    simulation results
 |   |   |-- *.vcd                       value change dump files of the simulations
 |   |   |-- *.png                       screen shots of GTKwave
+|-- old\                         some old files
-|--- some files generate by the Quartus software
+|-- some files generate by the Quartus software
 ```

 ## How to Use SystemOT